-The final flush should occur a week or so before you cut the weed plant down for harvesting.
+The final flush should occur for a week or so before you cut down weed plants for harvesting.
 Water your plants with the same amount as you normally would, but only with water.
-This will force the plant to use the nutrients stored within itself—if its nutrient reserves are not used or broken down, it could affect the quality of your harvested buds’ smoke and flavor.
+This will force the plant to use the nutrients stored within it—if its nutrient reserves are not used or broken down, it could affect the quality of your harvested buds.

 By looking at the trichomes on marijuana plants, you’ll be able to tell when the plants are ready for a flush—begin when they start turning milky.